adamzwickey/todos-docs/docs/todos-workshop/README.md

 * Create a custom route in cf and map to your `todos-edge` to `SOMETHING`
     * `cf map-route your-todos-edge apps.retro.io --hostname SOMETHING`
 * Use [Todo(s) Shell](#todos-shell) to automate the deployment of the same three apps as a single functioning "Todo app" on PCF with one command.
-The shell will use your PCF creds and push configured apps to PCF.
-Each deploy results in 3 apps running (`todos-edge`,`todos-api`,`todos-webui`) each with a user provided "tag" which will prefix the running app instances.
+The shell will use your PCF creds and push configured apps to the platform.
+The deploy results in 3 apps running (`todos-edge`,`todos-api`,`todos-webui`) each with a user provided "tag" which will prefix the running instances.
     * `shell:>push-app --tag corbs`

 Pause...take a quick review and field questions